oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### Backchannel-Transferred Session Pattern Exploits
 In the backchannel-transferred session pattern, the client requests the authorization server to authenticate the user and obtain authorization for an action.
 This may happen as a result of user interaction with the Consumption Device, but may also be triggered without the users direct interaction with the Consumption Device, resulting in an authorization request presented to the user without context of why or who triggered the request.

 Attackers exploit this lack of context by using social engineering techniques to prime the user for an authorization request and thereby convince them to grant authorization.
 The social engineering techniques range in sophistication from messages misrepresenting the reason for receiving an authorization request, to triggering a large volume of requests at an inconvenient time for the user, in the hope that the user will grant authorization to make the requests stop.
-The figure below shows an example of such an attack.
+Figure {{fig-backchannel-session-exploit-flow}} shows an example of such an attack.

 The ability to trigger authorization requests without user involvement can be exploited an attacker to overwhelm users with a high volume of requests in a short period, increasing the likelihood of inadvertent approval.